super-turbo-society/turbo-docs/docs/reference/cli/index.md

 Usage: turbo <COMMAND>

 Commands:
-  init   Initializes a new Turbo project in Rust run    Runs a Rust Turbo project build  Builds a Turbo project help   Print this message or the help of the given subcommand(s)
+  init      Initializes a new Turbo project in Rust run       Runs a Rust Turbo project build     Builds a Turbo project export    Exports a Rust Turbo project in web format validate  Runs a Turbo validator help      Print this message or the help of the given subcommand(s)

 Options:
   -v, --version  Print version